ElvaGeordie/openwrt_mt5000/README.md

 And use `bin/targets/mediatek/filogic/openwrt-mediatek-filogic-glinet_gl-mt5000-squashfs-sysupgrade.bin` to flash your router in OpenWRT LuCI's System-Flash Firmware.

-#### Download pre-compiled fireware: See Releases.
+#### Download pre-compiled firmware: See Releases.

 #### After new firmware is flashed

-By the default, LuCI is not installed.
+By default, LuCI is not installed.
 You can ssh into your router and install it:
 ```
 ssh root@192.168.1.1